GPT-Calendar/smart-calendar/README.md

 5. Turn OFF **Scan apps with Play Protect**
 6. Confirm by tapping **Turn off**

-Now install the APK — you can re-enable Play Protect after installation.
+After installing the APK, you can re-enable Play Protect for continued protection.

 ### After Installation